 Tips to Help You Manage Stress

-- Think about what stresses you.
+- Think about what causes your stress.
 Make a list.

 - When you can, change the things that cause stress.
-But do it gradually.
-Start with something small.
+Start with small things at first.

 - Talk over problems with friends or relatives.